btitze/python-course/README.md

-# python-course
+# Python Course Material

-Python Course Material
+Presentations, Jupyter Notebooks, and practice data for a series of Python courses I taught in 2019.